ultraleap/HandyBeam/README.rst

 * *"All that we have is a model"* -  using simplifying assumptions is OK, just remember to describe the model in the documentation.

 * *"Computer simulations are here to make the overall cost of doing the job cheaper, and not more expensive"*  (Richard O'Leary) -- Do not do time-consuming computations just because You can.
-Have a reason for spending Your time.
+Have a reason for spending time and energy.

-* *"Things should be as simple as possible, but not simpler"* (Albert Einstein)
+* *"Things should be made as simple as possible, but not simpler"* (Albert Einstein)

 * *"There are no unnatural things.
 There are only things that we do not know about nature"*